 Employers for construction worksites are required to train workers thoroughly on fall hazards and fall protection, and Fall Protection standards have been set in place by OSHA to detail the many methods of fall prevention.

-Some of OSHA's fall prevention advice prescribes these three steps to prevent falls and save lives.
+OSHA prescribes these three steps to prevent falls and save lives:

-A "Safety Stand-Down" is any event for employers to talk directly to employees about safety.
-Companies across the country have chosen many different methods of participating in the Fall Protection Stand-Down, and OSHA provides some great resources and suggestions for businesses to develop their own Stand-Down activities, as well as links to an Events calendar that lists free, public, local events.
+A "Safety Stand-Down" is any event where employers talk directly to employees about safety.
+Companies across the country have chosen many different methods of participating in the Fall Protection Stand-Down.
+OSHA provides some great resources and suggestions for businesses to develop their own Stand-Down activities, including a calendar of local events that are free to the public.

 - Review your company's Fall Protection program.